rasavejo/raspberry-pi-os-qemu-semaphore/README.md

 }
  ```

-A first thing to note is that we disable the interruptions during every semaphore operations.
+A first thing to note is that we disable the interruptions during all semaphore operations.
 We did it to prevent any unexpected context switch during the operations, as they are considered critical sections.
-Then, we parkour the page until finding a semaphore slot that is free -- meaning that its bit 0 is equal to 0.
-Once a free slot is found at index ```sem```, we can initialize its counter with the number of token available and set its bit 0 to 1 in order to mark it as a "used slot".
+Then, we traverse the page until finding a semaphore slot that is free -- meaning that its bit 0 is equal to 0.
+Once a free slot is found at index ```sem```, we can initialize its counter with the number of token available and set its bit 0 to 1 in order to mark it as an "active slot".
 Finally, we enable the interruptions again before returning the newly created semaphore.

 #### Delecting a semaphore

-The delection of a semaphore doesn't break 3 duck's legs.
+The deletion of a semaphore doesn't break 3 duck's legs.
 We simply set the given semaphore with the value 0.
 Consequently, when searching for free slots, this semaphore's slot will be available for purchase.

 ```c
 void sem_delete(unsigned long sem) {